-The cost of financing a students college education continually increases.
+The cost of financing college education continually increases.
 Parents and students need to understand some basic college financing options and start saving – now!
 It is never too early!

 The Uniform Transfers to Minors Act (UTMA) and Section 529 plans are two investment vehicles that, when used properly, can assist with reducing or eliminating taxes on certain college investments.
 The more money received from investments – obviously, the less your college student will borrow.